samzorps/memory-lane/Readme.md

 # Memory Lane

 ## What it does
 This is a machine learning pipeline which inputs spoken audio of a story and generates follow up questions about the story.
-It also will clone the speakers voice.
+It also will clone the speakers voice and read back a summary of their story with the cloned voice.

 ## How it works
 This takes an audio file, transcribes it using Google Cloud speech-to-text, summarizes the transcript and generates conversational follow up questions using ChatGPT, and clones the speakers voice using the YourTTS model from 🐸TTS.